PATRIOT LIFE

 Seventh and eighth grade Drama is a year-long course that introduces students to an overview of acting and performance techniques.
 Students learn basic theater vocabulary, acting styles, and memorization techniques while focusing on creative movement, voice control, and character development.
 The semester class ends in a class play performed for parents.

-Visual Arts
+High School Visual Arts

-High School Photography & Film
+High School Photography & Video

 Introduction to Photography is a non-darkroom course that introduces students to basic camera function and care, an introduction to using Photoshop to edit and enhance photos, and create digital art.